Wednesday, February 01, 2006

 So, the challenge here is to compound your money, year-after-year-after-year at a high after-tax rate of return after fees and taxes.
 How will you do it?
 If you are a speculator, understand that there are hurdles that must be cleared every year to make it work (e.g., transaction costs, taxes, and emotional recklessness) which are significant and impact the long-term growth of your corpus.
 If you are an investor, as Warren Buffett discusses in his preface to The Intelligent Investor (can you tell I'm a fan?), you will need the confidence to let your analysis guide your decisions and, as in speculation, the emotional fortitude to stick by those decisions.

 To wrap up, I can't resist one more quote regarding this debate and, specifically the potential impact of the interaction of speculation and investment.
-This one is Keynes again in The General Theory of Employment, Interest and Money:
+This one is Keynes again in The General Theory of Employment, Interest and Money:"Speculators may do no harm as bubbles on a steady stream of enterprise.
+But the position is serious when enterprise becomes the bubble on a whirlpool of speculation."

 Suitable commentary on the bubble we just experienced, even though it was written over 60 years prior.